otrv4/otrv4/architecture-decisions/003-client-profile.md

 Profile during the DAKE without damaging participation deniability for the conversation, since the signed Client Profile is public information.

+A Client Profile has an expiration date as this helps to revoke any past value stated on the profile.
+If a user's client, for example, changes its long-term public key, only the valid non-expired Client Profile is the one used for attesting that this is indeed the valid long-term public key.
+Any expired Client Profiles with the old long-term public key are invalid.
+Moreover, as version advertisement is public information (it is stated in the published Client Profile), a participant will not be able to delete this information from public servers (if the Client Profile is published in them).
+To facilitate versions revocation, the Client Profile can be regenerated and published once the older Client Profile expires.
+That is also the reason why we recommend a short expiration date.

 ### Decision

 To address version rollback attacks and to keep deniability in OTR, both parties